jeffersonfparil/imputef/README.md

 ### `--method="aldknni"`: adaptive linkage disequilibrium (LD)-based k-nearest neighbour imputation of genotype data

-This is an attempt to extend the [LD-kNNi method of Money et al, 2015, i.e. LinkImpute](https://doi.org/10.1534/g3.115.021667), which was an extension of the [kNN imputation of Troyanskaya et al, 2001](https://doi.org/10.1093/bioinformatics/17.6.520).
+This is an extension of the [LD-kNNi method of Money et al, 2015, i.e. LinkImpute](https://doi.org/10.1534/g3.115.021667), which was an extension of the [kNN imputation of Troyanskaya et al, 2001](https://doi.org/10.1093/bioinformatics/17.6.520).
 Similar to LD-kNNi, linkage disequilibrium (LD) is estimated using Pearson's product moment correlation per pair of loci, which is computed per chromosome by default, but can be computed across the entire genome.
 We use the mean absolute difference/error (MAE) between allele frequencies among linked loci as an estimate of genetic distance between samples.
-Fixed values for the minimum correlation to identify loci used in distance estimation, and maximum genetic distance to select the k-nearest neighbours can be defined.
+Fixed values for the minimum correlation threshold to identify loci used in distance estimation, and maximum genetic distance threshold to select the k-nearest neighbours can be defined.
 Additionally, minimum number of loci to include in distance estimation, and minimum number of nearest neighbours can be set.
-Moreover, the minimum correlation and maximum genetic distance can be optimised per locus by minimising the MAE between predicted and expected allele frequencies using simulated missing data.
-The number of missing data is controlled by the number of replications (`--n-reps`) and the total number of samples non-missing at the locus requiring imputation.
+Moreover, the minimum correlation and maximum genetic distance can be optimised per locus by minimising the MAE between predicted and expected allele frequencies using simulated missing or masked data.
+The number of masked data is controlled by the number of replications (`--n-reps`) and the total number of samples non-missing at the locus requiring imputation.

-The allele depth information (`AD`), i.e. the unfiltered allele depth which includes the reads which did not pass the variant caller filters are used to calculate allele frequencies.
-If the `GT` field is present but the `AD` field is absent, then each sample is assumed to be an individual diploid, i.e., neither a polyploid nor a pool.
-Optional filtering steps based on minimum depth, minimum allele frequency, and maximum sparsity are available.
-LD estimation and imputation are multi-threaded, and imputation output is written into disk as an [allele frequency table](#allele-frequency-table-tsv).
-The structs, traits, methods, and functions defined in this library are subsets of [poolgen](https://github.com/jeffersonfparil/poolgen), and will eventually be merged.

 The imputed allele frequency is computed as: